 There is extensive use of artificial intelligence and automation.
 Logistics functions and material handling functions are completely automated.
 I have visited a large dairy processing plant at Novo Mesto.
 Batch weighing, mixing, packaging, warehousing, despatch everything is computerised and working on a pre-programmed control based on sales order processing.
 In all these functions there is no human intervention.
 Hardly you can see a few people working in the plant laboratory.

-Robotics and artificial intelligence has drastically reduced the costs
+Robotics and artificial intelligence has drastically reduced the costs in food industry

 Green processing, reverse supply chain, green supply chain, complete utilisation of waste, sustainability & environment friendliness are the key concern areas.
 Enzyme assisted food production in order to increase yield and reduce extreme treatment to keep nutritional factors better are widely practiced now.
 Also enzyme engineering for better storage stability and use of solar and wind energy are widely prevalent.